number000000/CSE151A-MachineLearning-TeamProject/Final/README.md

 ## All code uploaded

 ## Introduction of your project.
 Why chosen? why is it cool?
 General/Broader impact of having a good predictive mode. i.e. why is this important?
+In our project, we aim to develop a predictive model for classifying rice varieties (Cammeo and Osmancik) using data extracted from rice paddy images.
+We chose this project because it is an interesting topic in the field of agricultural technology.
+Classification of rice varieties among them may be beneficial for quality control and marketing.
+The potential of this predictive model can improve the rice industry.
+It could become a useful tool for farmers as well as agricultural markets.

 ## Figures (of your choosing to help with the narration of your story) with legends (similar to a scientific paper) For reference you search machine learning and your model in google scholar for reference examples.